 The 2023 Regulating with RNA in Bacteria and Archaea Meeting will be held in St. Petersburg, Florida, at the Hilton Bayfront Hotel.
-This venue is in the heart of the waterfront district of downtown St. Petersburg, surrounded by art museums, shops, restaurants and numerous pubs.
+This venue is in the heart of the waterfront district of downtown St. Petersburg, surrounded by art museums, shops, and numerous restaurants and pubs.
 More information about St. Petersburg can be found at stpete.org.

-Ruth Schmitz-Streit, University of Kiel, Germany
+Kai Papenfort, University of Jena, Germany

 Sarah Woodson, Johns Hopkins University, USA